-\begin{justify} In the fourth part, we present \Cref{Theorem-Main5}, with the proof detailed in \Cref{Section-Proof_main5}.
-Here, we establish that \(d_x+1\) is a lower bound for universal approximation of continuous functions with FNNs that employ monotone Lipschitz continuous activation functions, whenever the input dimension \(d_x\) is greater or equal than the output dimension \(d_y\).
-The key idea in this proof is to show that homeomorphisms are not uniform universal approximators for continuous functions — a well-known result that we revisit in \Cref{Section-Proof_main5}, though it is not among our primary contributions. \Cref{Theorem-Main5} has important implications for neural network design.
-It implies that FNNs with common activation functions \cite{dubey2022activationfunctionsdeeplearning, Activation_functions} — such as ReLU, LReLU, or sigmoid-like functions including hyperbolic tangent and the logistic sigmoid — cannot achieve uniform universal approximation of continuous functions if their width is restricted to the input dimension \(d_x\), provided \(d_x\geq d_y\). \end{justify}
+In the fourth part, in Theorem~\ref{Theorem-Main5} we establish that \(\max\{d_x,d_y\}+1\) is a lower bound for uniform universal approximation of continuous functions with FNNs that employ monotone continuous activation functions when \(d_y\leq 2d_x\).
+This result strengthens and unifies Theorem 1 of \citet{johnson2018deep} and Theorem 3 of \citet{kim2024minimumwidthuniversalapproximation}.
+For a nuanced discussion of how our proof relates to these prior works, see Remark~\ref{Remark-Johnson}.
+An important consequence is that FNNs with commonly used monotone activation functions \citep{dubey2022activationfunctionsdeeplearning,Activation_functions}, such as ReLU, LReLU, sigmoid, hyperbolic tangent, and logistic sigmoid, cannot achieve uniform universal approximation of continuous functions if their width is restricted to \(\max\{d_x,d_y\}\), when \(d_y\leq 2d_x\).